-Worship at FPC
+About Worship at FPC

-This movement begins with a prayer for the Holy Spirit to help us understand the Scriptures we will hear.
+This movement begins with a prayer asking for the Holy Spirit to help us understand the Scriptures we will hear.
 The first Scripture is then read, followed by an anthem to enhance and nurture reflection.
 Next, Time for Our Young Worshipers invites children (through third grade) to come forward for an informal message which concludes with a prayer.
 These children can either return to their seats or leave the sanctuary for activities in the KidZone (E206) led by our child care staff.
 A second Scripture is then read and the sermon is given.
-This section concludes with reflective silence followed by a hymn.
+This section concludes with reflective silence followed by another hymn.